hgonomeg/bansu/README.md

 Currently, progress messages are sent only when the connection opens and when the job either fails or completes successfully.

-The connection ignores all messages sent to it.
+The connection ignores all messages sent to it (responds only to Ping messages).

 Returns `404 Not Found` if the given `job_id` is not valid.